SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/Encryption_in_DataMiner.md

 For DataMiner Systems configured to use a Cassandra database, it is possible to [enable TLS encryption between DataMiner and the Cassandra cluster](xref:DB_xml#enabling-tls-on-the-cassandra-database-connection).
 Please refer to the official Cassandra documentation on [enabling TLS encryption](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/configuration/secureSSLClientToNode.html).

-We recommended changing the default Cassandra credentials.
+We recommend changing the default Cassandra credentials.

 ### Elasticsearch

-For DataMiner Systems configured to use an Elasticsearch database, it is recommended to enable HTTPS.
+For DataMiner Systems configured to use an Elasticsearch database, we recommend enabling HTTPS.
 Please refer to the official Elasticsearch documentation on [enabling TLS encryption](https://www.elastic.co/blog/configuring-ssl-tls-and-https-to-secure-elasticsearch-kibana-beats-and-logstash).

 ### NATS